 Ⅲ.Quiet Period (Closed Window Period)

-KHI has set up a quiet period for approximately three weeks prior to the announcement of its financial results for every quarter to prevent the leakage of earnings information and thus ensure fairness.
+KHI has set up a quiet period from the day after the end of each quarter until the day of the announcement of quarterly financial results to prevent the leakage of earnings information and thus ensure fairness.
 During the quiet period, KHI refrains from answering questions or making other comments pertaining to its financial results.
 However, when KHI determines that its latest projections for the financial results will differ from the earlier projections and has to revise them in accordance with the Timely Disclosure Rules, KHI will promptly announce the revised projections.

 In its disclosures, KHI may make statements that constitute forward-looking statements that reflect management’s views with respect to certain future events and financial performance.
 Such statements are based on information available at the time of disclosure and are subject to various risks and uncertainties.
 Accordingly, actual results may differ materially from the projections contained in these forward-looking statements, owing to various material factors that relate to changes in economic conditions, foreign currency exchange rates, tax rules, regulations and other factors.